Easter

 5

-It worked in Charlie and the Chocolate Factory,why can’t it work for your kids?
+It worked in Charlie and the Chocolate Factory, so why can’t it work for your kids?
 Getting candy-filled eggs is great and all, but what about a bonus surprise?
-A golden egg filled with an epic prize — a toy or a giant chocolate Easter bunny, or if you’re feeling flush, a $10 bill.
+Stash a golden egg filled with an epic prize — a toy or a giant chocolate Easter bunny, or if you’re feeling flush, a $10 bill.

 6

-What’s more fun than searching out eggs?
-Having to answer clues to find the next nest of them.
+What’s more fun than searching for eggs?
+Having to answer clues to find the next clutch of them.
 Parents can make their hunt thematic with questions all about Easter or silly with funny bunny puns.
 Just be sure to tailor your clues to your children’s age range so that they can actually answer them.

 7